-The unsolved murder of Holly Bobo is oddly reminiscent of the type of crimes that were inflicted on young women throughout the '70s and '80s.
+The once unsolved murder of Holly Bobo is oddly reminiscent of the type of crimes that were inflicted on young women throughout the '70s and '80s.
 It’s the kind of crime that feels like it can’t happen anymore now that every space has been explored and geotagged, but this case proves that there are still spaces in the world that aren’t safe - including suburban Tennessee.

 Who Was Holly Bobo Talking To Before She Disappeared?

-The timeline surrounding Holly's murder begins on the morning of April 13th with Holly's brother, Clint, seeing her outside talking with someone he assumed to be her boyfriend, Drew Scott.
+The timeline surrounding Holly's murder begins on the morning of April 13, 2011, with Holly's brother, Clint, seeing her outside talking with someone he assumed to be her boyfriend, Drew Scott.
 Clint said that it looked like they were kneeling down and having a heated argument, with the man he thought was Drew doing most of the talking.
 Clint recalled, "The only words I could make out from here were Holly saying, 'No, why?'"

 During the argument, Clint and Holly's mother, Karen, called and when she heard what was happening she said, "Clint, that's not Drew.
 Get a gun and shoot him."
 Clint thought his mother was confused and didn't want to shoot anyone.
 Shortly afterward, Clint saw Holly walk into the woods with the man and found a pool of blood near her car.

-What's In The Bucket?
+What Was In The Bucket?

-"The bucket" is one of the most intriguing aspects of the Holly Bobo case.
-And if you've even done a cursory amount of research into this mysterious murder, then you know that people are obsessed with discovering what was inside the bucket found by the man who was out hunting for ginseng, but ended up finding Bobo's body instead.
+"The bucket" was one of the most intriguing aspects of the Holly Bobo case.
+And if you've even done a cursory amount of research into this mysterious murder, then you know that people were obsessed with discovering what was inside the bucket found by the man who was out hunting for ginseng, but who ended up finding Bobo's body instead.
 Details about the contents of the bucket weren't immediately released in an attempt to keep some details of the case private, but the man who discovered them, Larry Stone, said that what he found inside was disturbing.